sematext/sematext-logsene-android/README.md

  * **appToken (required)**: This is your Logsene application token, you should have received one after registering and creating your Logsene app.
  We **highly recommend** creating a write-only token in your app settings to prevent any unauthorized access to your logs.
  * **type (required)**: Type to be used for all events (Logsene uses Elasticsearch compatible API)
  * **maxOfflineMessages**: Maximum number of offline stored events.
-We store events on the device while it's offline, or if we are unable to send them to Logsene for some reason.
+Events are stored on the device while it's offline, or if the library is unable to send them to Logsene for some reason.
  * **receiverUrl**: If you are using Logsene On Premises, you can put your Logsene Receiver URL here.

 Example Application